abao1999/AY119/hw1/README.md

 *hw1_working.ipynb* contains additional stuff that I'm working on, but doesn't render within Github, so you have to download to view, which is more inconvenient.

 Some generated figure are saved within the *figs* folder

+Counting the denominations splits and the hangman UNIX problem attempts are in the *exercises* folder